 - what did you learn and how have you put this into practice

-- how did the course/training you have undertaken assist you
+- how did the course/training you undertook assist you

-- any achievements you have realised from participating in the vocational education and training program such as securing employment or going onto further training, being recognised in the community or workplace.
+- any achievements you have realised from participating in your course/training program, such as securing employment, going onto further training or being recognised in the community or workplace.

 CRITERION 4: Goals for the future and contribution to your community (Limit: 400 words)

-- you future plans and how the completion of your studies has assisted you in this area
+- your future plans and how the completion of your studies has assisted you in this area

 - your achievements in areas other than study and work

-- how what you’ve achieved has enabled you to contribute to your community.
+- how what you have achieved has enabled you to contribute to your community.